Sheldon-Chong/building_an_isometric_game_in_c/readme.md

 <br/>

-Applying interpolation can be done in positions as well
+This method can be extended to 2D positions as well:

 ```c
 t_xy	interpolate(t_xy pos, t_xy pos2, int slowness)